Messerschmitt Me410A-3 by Fine Molds

 Markings

-Decals are provided for an Me410A-3, code F6+QK, from nightfighter squadron FAG122 bearing a camouflage scheme of Grey Green/Grey Violet with Black Green spinners over Light Blue undersides, with a mottled effect on the vertical tail and lower sides of the fuselage, with a white fuselage band just forward of the tail unit (a decal is provided for this band, but as the markings are likely to be somewhat yellowed – this kit was released in 1996 – modelers may have a better looking finished product if they paint the band on themselves).
+Decals are provided for an Me 410A-3, code F6+QK, from nightfighter squadron FAG122 bearing a camouflage scheme of Grey Green/Grey Violet with Black Green spinners over Light Blue undersides, with a mottled effect on the vertical tail and lower sides of the fuselage, and a white fuselage band just forward of the tail unit (a decal is provided for this band, but as the markings are likely to be somewhat yellowed – this kit was released in 1996 – modelers may have a better looking finished product if they paint the band on themselves).
 The second version of decals depicts a nearly identical machine, with the same paint scheme and code letters, the key differences being that the mottled effect appears higher up on the fuselage sides, and the spinners are half White and half Black Green, with a thin band of Light Gull Grey at their base.
 Colors are identified by their RLM numbers only.

 Conclusion